-(5.1) Does your jurisdiction have an active greenhouse gas emission reduction target(s) in place?
+(5.1) Does your jurisdiction have an active greenhouse gas emissions reduction target(s) in place?
+Please include long-term and/or mid-term targets.
 If no active GHG emissions reduction target is in place, please indicate the primary reason why.